 - Install window well covers to prevent heavy rainfall from seeping through your basement windows.
 You can purchase clear acrylic covers that deflect the water but allow light in.

 - Ensure your gutters and downspouts are clear of old leaves and other debris.
 Keep them clean to ensure that the water from your roof flows away from your house.
+Bob Vila recommends positioning the downspouts at least three feet away from the foundation to drain storm water away from the house.

 - Install a backwater valve to prevent sewage from backing up into your basement after heavy rain.
 A backwater valve works with your sump pump and pit to divert excess water from your home.